Transmission tracking: FG commissions $9.08m radio frequency monitoring, control centre - Vanguard News Nigeria

 The Federal Government has commissioned a Mobile Radio Frequency Monitory Equipment in Abuja.

-Minister of Communication, Mr Adebayo Shittu, who commissioned the centre, described it as historic and necessary, considering that the Ministry is the Secretariat of the National Frequency Management Council (NFMC).
+Minister of Communication, Adebayo Shittu, who commissioned the centre, described it as historic and necessary, considering that the Ministry is the Secretariat of the National Frequency Management Council, NFMC.

 Shittu expressed joy on the successful delivery of the equipment and explained that it is a pioneer project and first of its kind after several attempts and efforts to get funding for the project proved abortive.